Verady/protocol/PROTOCOL.md

 client that initiated it (the Veranet daemon), which in turn dispatches a `REPORT_SNAPSHOT` to the node that originated the request.

+The module will automatically be unregistered in the event the connection to the module closes (the module crashes or restarts), so it the responsibility of chain modules to connect to the daemon upon startup.

 **Parameters:** `[chain, endpoint]`
 **Results:** `[]`